khalil-poole/osTicket-post-installation/README.md

 *Remember, an SLA is basically an agreement on how long the support team has to communicate with end users and resolve tickets depending on the severity of the issues at hand.

-Admin Panel -> Manage -> SLA
+Admin Panel -> Manage -> "Add New SLA Plan"

+We'll be creating three individual plans here.
+Follow along using the screenshots shown below.

-Sev-A (Grace Period: 1 hour, Schedule: 24/7)
+1. Sev-A (Grace Period: 1 hour, Schedule: 24/7)

-Sev-B (Grace Period: 4 hours, Schedule: 24/7)
+2. Sev-B (Grace Period: 4 hours, Schedule: 24/7)

-Sev-C (Grace Period: 8 hours, Business Hours)
+3. Sev-C (Grace Period: 8 hours, Business Hours)

 ![image](https://github.com/user-attachments/assets/73bfab97-5b2f-4d81-901b-6ebe834d6578)